mrynalrai/wordWallet-readme/README.md

 ## About The Project:

 <!-- <p align="justify"> -->
-WordWallet is a mobile and desktop supported web-application that collects words and their meanings via neumorphic mobile and web responsive UI.
+WordWallet is a mobile and desktop supported web-application that collects words and their meanings via neumorphic mobile and web responsive UI.<br/>
 It can be accessed at https://mywordwallet.com/ <br/>

 ## Built With